jekyll/jekyll/site/_posts/2014-05-05-jekyll-2-0-0-released.markdown

 categories: [release]
 ---

-One year ago, [we release Jekyll 1.0.0][].
+One year ago, [we released Jekyll 1.0.0][jekyll-1].
 One year later, we present to you the next major version: Jekyll 2.0.

 Jam-packed with some [highly-requested features and bugfixes galore][changelog], this is the best Jekyll yet.
 Some notable changes: